zerok/zerokspot.com/content/page/mastodon.md

 url: "/mastodon/"
 ---

-Since late 2017 I've mostly moved from Twitter to Mastodon where I have multiple accounts:
+Since late 2017 I've mostly moved from Twitter to [Mastodon][md] where I have multiple accounts:

 * [@zerok@mastodon.social][ms]: This is my primary account where I write about